AstrobioMike/AstrobioMike.github.io/unix/things-I-like-to-have-set-up.md

 <hr style="height:10px; visibility:hidden;" />

-There is a lot of mess in there, but looking just at the first PS1, the key parts we currently care about that affect the actual text of the prompt we see are:
+There is a lot of mess in there, but looking just at the first PS1 there, the key parts we currently care about that affect the actual text of the prompt that we see in our terminal are:
 - `\u` - this is for our username
 - `@` - here is our @ symbol separating the username from what's next
-- `\h` - this is for the hostname of the maching we are one (we can see it by running `hostname`)
+- `\h` - this is for the hostname of the maching we are on (we can see it by running `hostname`)
 - `:` - separating those prior things from the current working directory
 - `\w` - the current working directory (from the ~/ home location)
 - `\$ ` - the dollar-sign at the end followed by an empty space, so our cursor starts after that